anjalisubramanian/Fire_Island_Erosion/README.md

 # Fire_Island_Erosion

-Within this repository, four files can be found:
+Within this repository, six files can be found:
 1. The "Percent_erosion_deposition.ipynb" file produces a stacked bar graph showing the percent of pixels across Fire Island experiencing erosion or deposition annually.
 2. The "DEM_histogram.ipynb" file produces a grouped histogram showing the distribution of elevation across Fire Island over a range of years.
+3. The "Slope_histogram.ipynb" file produces a grouped histogram showing the distribution of slope across Fire Island over a range of years.
-3. The "Slope_KDE.ipynb" file produces overlapping kernel density estimates showing the distribution of slope across Fire Island over a range of years.
+4. The "Slope_KDE.ipynb" file produces overlapping kernel density estimates showing the distribution of slope across Fire Island over a range of years.
+5. The "Aspect_histogram.ipynb" file produces a grouped histogram showing the distribution of elevation across Fire Island over a range of years.
+6. The "Slope_correlation_elevation.ipynb" file produces a scatterplot showing the correlation between elevation change and aspect on Fire Island in 2013.
-4. The "Aspect_correlation_elevation.ipynb" file produces a scatterplot showing the correlation between elevation change and aspect on Fire Island in 2013.
+7. The "Aspect_correlation_elevation.ipynb" file produces a scatterplot showing the correlation between elevation change and aspect on Fire Island in 2013.